Causal Reasoning Meets Visual Representation Learning: A Prospective Study

 \textbf{Visual grounding} usually involves two modalities, visual and linguistic data.
 This task aims to locate the target object in the image according to the corresponding object description (title or description) and the given image.
 When locating the target object, it is necessary to understand the input description information, and integrate the information of the visual modality for localization prediction.
 Currently, visual grounding methods can be classified into three types: fully supervised \cite{yang2019cross,lin2021scene,liu2021refer,sun2021iterative,kamath2021mdetr, deng2021transvg, wu2020tree, chen2021ref}, weakly supervised \cite{ wu2020reinforcement}, and unsupervised \cite{yeh2018unsupervised}.
 First, the fully supervised methods contain box annotations with object-phrase information.
-This method can be further divided into two-stage method \cite{lin2021scene,liu2021refer,kamath2021mdetr, chen2021ref} and one-stage method \cite{deng2021transvg}.
+This method can be further divided into two-stage methods \cite{lin2021scene,liu2021refer,kamath2021mdetr, chen2021ref} and one-stage method \cite{deng2021transvg}.
 The two-stage approach is to extract candidate proposals and their features in the first stage through a Region Proposal Network (RPN) \cite{girshick2015fast} or traditional algorithms (Edgebox \cite{zitnick2014edge}, Selective Search \cite{uijlings2013selective}).
-Second, weakly supervised methods \cite{liu2021relation,wang2021improving} only has images and corresponding sentences, and no box annotations for object-phrases in the sentences.
+Second, weakly supervised methods \cite{liu2021relation,wang2021improving} only have images and corresponding sentences, and no box annotations for object-phrases in the sentences.
 Due to the lack of mapping between phrases and boxes, weak supervision will additionally design many loss functions, such as designing reconstruction loss, introducing external knowledge, and designing loss functions based on image-caption matching.
-Third, there is no image-sentence information in the unsupervised method. \citet{wang2019phrase} used off-the-shelf approaches to detect objects, scenes and colours in images, and explore different approaches to measure semantic similarity between the categories of detected visual elements and words in phrases.
+Third, there is no image-sentence information in the unsupervised method. \citet{wang2019phrase} used off-the-shelf approaches to detect objects, scenes and colors in images and explore different approaches to measuring semantic similarity between the categories of detected visual elements and words in phrases.